NetApp/harvest/docs/architecture/rest-strategy.md

 ## Harvest API Transition

-Harvest attempts to use the collector defined in your `harvest.yml` config file.
+Harvest tries to use the protocol you specify in your `harvest.yml` config file.

 When specifying the ZAPI collector, Harvest will use the ZAPI protocol unless the cluster no longer speaks Zapi, in which cause, Harvest will switch to REST.